tejashreeSurve/todo-frontend-deployment/README.md

    b.
 Dev server sends your code to browser
    c.
 Browser runs your ReactJS code -> No Node object(like process) exist.
    d.
 Vite replace import.meta.env before sending the code -> your code can safely access env vars.

+4. If some file are pushed which should be on github then run this command
+   a. git rm --cached .env.development .env.production -> Tells Git to remove a file from the repository not from local
+   b. git commit -m "somemessages"
+   c. git push